 To make these guys, use the same caramel from the cookie recipe right here.
 Cut the crab apple in half, remove seeds and fill with caramel.
 Put the apple together, use a skewer or small wood dowel (these are from Michaels) and stick into the caramel, sprinkle with fleur de sel and enjoy this perfect bite sized treat (these would be freaking adorable tray passed at a fall wedding, just sayin’!)

-Now that Sam’s shown us how to make caramel, we’re upping the ante around here and stuffing that sinful delight into my favorite chocolate cookie recipe that Sam modified to make it, well, even more amazing (hello, brown butter).
-Trust me these cookies never last more than twenty minutes at any party we bring them to, so be sure to save yourself a few at home….
-Take it away Sam:
+Now that I’ve shown us how to make caramel, I’m upping the ante around here and stuffing that sinful delight into my favorite chocolate cookie recipe modified to make it, well, even more amazing (hello, brown butter).
+Trust me these cookies never last more than twenty minutes at any party we bring them to, so be sure to save yourself a few at home….:

 First thing’s first: make the caramel from the recipe here, with two changes: